-Section 39.10.470 RCW regulates access to information contained in RFQ and RFP submittals.
-It states that all public records relating to alternative public works transactions are subject to disclosure under Chapter 42.56 RCW with two exceptions:
+RCW 39.10.470 requires that all public records relating to alternative public works transactions are subject to disclosure under RCW 42.56 with two exceptions:

-- Trade secrets, as defined by Section 19.108.010 RCW, or other proprietary information submitted by a proposer is subject to Chapter 42.56 RCW if the proposes identifies in writing the reasons why protection is necessary and the data or materials to be protected. - Proposals submitted by design-build finalists are exempt from disclosure until the notification of the highest scoring finalist is made in accordance with Section 39.10.330(5) RCW or the selection process is terminated.
+- Trade secrets, as defined by RCW 19.108.010 or other proprietary information submitted by a proposer if the proposes identifies in writing the reasons why protection is necessary and the data or materials to be protected. - Proposals submitted by design-build finalists are exempt from disclosure until the notification of the highest scoring finalist is made in accordance with RCW 39.10.330(5) or the selection process is terminated.